What Is Omnichannel Fulfillment & Why Do You Need It?

 These multiple channels of marketing and sales need to be coordinated through technology, with the orders received by the company through a system that is integrated with the fulfillment company’s system.
 The full-service fulfillment company fills and ships the order.
 This includes drop-shipping.

-Omnichannel Fulfillment Options
+Omnichannel Order Fulfillment Options

 Some use the term omnichannel fulfillment operations to refer to how and from where the customer receives their order, for example, the option of the customer buying online and picking it up at the store or buying the product in the store and having it delivered to the home.